Skip to main content

 “Yes, but I am…” Kabir stuttered.
 “I am your uncle.”

 “No, you are not.”
 Laali shook her head as she stepped forward.
 “And don’t lie to me that you did not like it.”
 Kabir was at a loss for words.
-He knew the rationale thing to do would be to walk away and tell her she was mistaken.
-That she was a child who needed to set her priorities right.
-That he did not mean… Kabir jolted as Laali touched his groin over his Lungi and he could not resist getting hard.
+He knew the rational thing to do would be to walk away and tell her she was mistaken.
+She was a child who needed to set her priorities right.
+That he did not mean… Kabir jolted as Laali touched his groin over his Lungi, and he could not resist getting hard.
 Laali smiled teasingly at him.
 Her eyes sparkled as she whispered.
 “You can’t lie to me with words when I can see you reacting…”

 “Stop.”
 He shook his head.
 “It is wrong and …” He could not finish his words as she lifted his lungi and her hand was on his skin.
 “What are you doing?” he pleaded.

 “Imagine I am someone else.
 Someone you want.
 But cannot have.”
-Laali whispered to his ears and Kabir could instantly picture someone in his mind.
+Laali whispered in his ears, and Kabir could instantly picture someone in his mind.
 He let his thoughts stray as he watched Laali lower herself and knelt before him.
-Soon he could feel her tongue and lips on him.
+Soon, he could feel her tongue and lips on him.
 Kabir closed his eyes and groaned.
-He could think of consequences later.
+He could think of the consequences later.
 He raised her by her hair as Laali still wore a teasing smile.

 “I don’t know why you are doing this.”
 He grunted, “But …”